apache/pinot/docs/customizations.rst

 5. Segment assignment strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have various strategies for assigning segments to the available servers.
 These can be found under the `SegmentAssignmentStrategy <https://github.com/apache/incubator-pinot/blob/master/pinot-controller/src/main/java/org/apache/pinot/controller/helix/core/sharding/SegmentAssignmentStrategy.java>`_ interface.
-More details about which one to use depending on your usecase can be found in `Tuning Pinot <https://pinot.readthedocs.io/en/latest/tuning_pinot.html>`_.
+More details about which one to use depending on your usecase can be found in :ref:`tuning-pinot`.
 By default, the `BalanceNumSegmentAssignmentStrategy <https://github.com/apache/incubator-pinot/blob/master/pinot-controller/src/main/java/org/apache/pinot/controller/helix/core/sharding/BalanceNumSegmentAssignmentStrategy.java>`_ will be used.

 You can also write your own by implementing the ``org.apache.pinot.controller.helix.core.sharding.SegmentAssignmentStrategy`` interface.
 The segment assignment strategy can be configured for a table by setting it in the table config as